chenx/Lib_HtmlJsCss/README.md

 Searchbox
 ------

 Search box similar to on Apple website, implemented in CSS.
+Found from <a href="http://www.gbtags.com/gb/share/4093.htm">here</a>.

 Slider Library 1
 ------